 Bulova American Clipper

-Available in several dial colors with different strap options (including a steel bracelet), the Spinnaker Cahill is an affordable choice that offers a lot of value and a cool look.
+Available in several dial colors with steel bracelets, the Spinnaker Cahill is an affordable choice that offers a lot of value and a cool look.
 An automatic Miyota 8125 movement with date, sapphire crystal, nicely textured dial and glass bezel make for a timepiece that looks great with casual wear.
 A water-resistance of 150m also makes the Cahill a watch you can beat up and not worry about.

 Junghans Max Bill Hand-Winding

 Max Bill was an iconic designer whose Bauhaus-influenced designs live on in the Junghans watches that bear his name.
 The hand-winding variant features a glossy dial with Arabic numerals, ETA 2801 hand-winding movement, 34mm stainless steel case and a black leather strap.
-Whether paired with eveningwear or jeans and a t-shirt, this is a watch that never looks out of place.
+Whether paired with a suit or with jeans and a t-shirt, this is a watch that never looks out of place.

 Hamilton Khaki Field Mechanical

 A reimagining of Hamilton’s military watches crafted for the U.S. Army, the Khaki Field Mechanical is a modern field watch built with classic mil-spec design cues.
 A hand-winding movement from ETA and a 24-hour dial help to retain the vintage design influence, while a 38mm case brings the watch firmly into the 21st century.

 The Sector Dive is a handsome dive watch with 150m of water resistance, meaning you can wear it just about anywhere without having to baby it.
 Available in four different dial colors, the 39mm-cased Sector Dive features the Seiko NH35 automatic movement regulated to four positions for added accuracy, as well as a steel H-link bracelet with micro-adjustment clasp.